streamnative/charts/charts/pulsar/README.md

-# Official Apache Pulsar Helm Chart
+# Apache Pulsar Helm Chart

+> Note: Most of the changes of this chart have been contributed back to https://github.com/apache/pulsar-helm-chart

 This is the officially supported Helm Chart for installing Apache Pulsar on Kubernetes.

 ## Features